-- 3 Not in the name of pride Or selfishness we meet; From nature's path we turn aside, And worldly thoughts forget; - 4 We meet the grace to take, Which thou hast freely given; We meet on earth for thy dear sake, That we may meet in heaven. - 5 Present we know thou art; But, O, thyself reveal!
-Now, Lord, let every bounding heart Thy mighty comfort feel! - 5 O may thy quick'ning voice The death of sin remove; And bid our inmost souls rejoice, In hopes of perfect love!
+- 3 Not in the name of pride Or selfishness we meet; From nature's path we turn aside, And worldly thoughts forget; - 4 We meet the grace to take, Which thon hast freely given ; We meet on earth for thy dear sake, That we may meet in heaven. - 5 Present we know thou art; But, O, thyself reveal !
+Now, Lord, let every bounding heart Thy mighty comfort feel ! - 5 O may thy quick'ning voice The death of sin remove; And bid our inmost souls rejoice, In hopes of perfect love!

-- 1 My soul, be on thy guard; Ten thousand foes arise: The hosts of sin are pressing hard To draw thee from the skies. - 2 O watch, and fight, and pray; The battle ne'er give o'er; Renew it boldly every day, And help divine implore. - 3 Ne'er think the vict'ry won, Nor lay thine armour down; The work of faith will not be done Till thou obtain the crown. - 4 Then persevere till death Shall bring thee to thy God; He'll take thee, at thy parting breath, To his divine abode.
+- 1 My soul, be on thy guard ; Ten thousand foes arise : The hosts of sin are pressing hard To draw thee from the skies. - 2 O watch, and fight, and pray; The battle ne'er give o'er; Renew it boldly every day, And help divine implore. - 3 Ne'er think the vict'ry won, Nor lay thine armour down; The work of faith will not be done Till thou obtain the crown. - 4 Then persevere till death Shall bring thee to thy God; He'll take thee, at thy parting breath, To his divine abode.

+BOYLSTON.
+S. M. L. MASON.
-3 Whate'er the' Almighty can To pardon'd sinners give, The fulness of our God made man.
-We here with Christ receive.

-1 Let all who truly bear The bleeding Saviour's name, Their faithful hearts with us prepare, And eat the Paschal Lamb.

-2 This eucharistic feast, Our every want supplies, And still we by his death are blest, And share his sacrifice.

-3 Who thus our faith employ, His suff'rings to record, E'en now we mournfully enjoy Communion with our Lord.

-4 We too with him are dead, And shall with him arise; The cross on which he bows his head Shall lift us to the skies.
+- Whate'er the' Almighty can To pardon'd sinners give, The fulness of our God made man, We here with Christ receive. - SECOND HYMN.
+1 Let all who truly bear The bleeding Saviour's name, Their faithful hearts with us prepare, And eat the Paschal Lamb. - 2 This eucharistic feast, Our every want supplies. - Our every want supplies, And still we by his death are blest, And share his sacrifice. - 3 Who thus our faith employ, His suff'rings to record, - E'en now we mournfully enjoy Communion with our Lord. - 4 We too with him are dead, And shall with him arise; - The cross on which he bows his head Shall lift us to the skies.

+LISBON.
+S. M. I. READ.
+129

-- 2 Nay, but I yield, I yield; I can hold out no more: I sink, by dying love compell'd, And own thee conqueror. - 3 Though late, I all forsake; My friends, my all, resign: Gracious Redeemer, take, O take, And seal me ever thine. - 4 Come, and possess me whole, Nor hence again remove; Settle and fix my wav'ring soul With all thy weight of love. - 5 My one desire be this,- Thy only love to know; To seek and taste no other bliss,-No other good below. - 6 My life, my portion thou, Thou all-sufficient art: My hope, my heavenly treasure, now Enter, and keep my heart.
+- 3 Though late, I all forsake; My friends, my all, resign: Gracious Redeemer, take, O take, And seal me ever thine. - 4 Come, and possess me whole, Nor hence again remove; Settle and fix my wav'ring soul With all thy weight of love. - 5 My one desire be this,- Thy only love to know; To seek and taste no other bliss,-No other good below. - 6 My life, my portion thou, Thou all-sufficient art: - My hope, my heavenly treasure, now Enter, and keep my heart.

-- 1 Blest be the tie that binds Our hearts in Christian love; The fellowship of kindred minds Is like to that above. - 2 Before our father's throne, We pour our ardent prayers: Our fears, our hopes, our aims are one, Our comforts and our cares. - 3 We share our mutual woes; Our mutual burdens bear; And often for each other flows The sympathizing tear. - 4 When we asunder part, It gives us inward pain, But we shall still be join'd in heart, And hope to meet again. - 5 This glorious hope revives Our courage by the way; While each in expectation lives, And longs to see the day. - 6 From sorrow, toil, and pain, And sin we shall be free; And perfect love and friendship reign Through all eternity.
+2 Before our father's throne,

+We pour our ardent prayers: Our fears, our hopes, our aims are one, Our comforts and our cares.

+- 3 We share our mutual woes; Our mutual burdens bear; And often for each other flows The sympathizing tear. - 4 When we asunder part, It gives us inward pain, But we shall still be join'd in heart, And hope to meet again. - 5 This glorious hope revives Our courage by the way; While each in expectation lives, And longs to see the day.

+6 From sorrow, toil, and pain, And sin we shall be free;

+And perfect love and friendship reign Through all eternity.